 If a larva ingests spores, those spores will continue to multiply within the larva’s gut throughout the pupal stage.
 The infection will kill the larva while it is in its capped cell.
 After that, the spores will continue to grow within the cell until a worker bee uncaps it and clears out the pupae’s remains, thus spreading those spores further throughout the hive.

 American foulbrood targets a hive’s brood, which means one of the most obvious signs of the disease is an irregular brood pattern.
 If you see sunken, perforated, or darker-colored cell cappings, that might be a sign of infected, decomposing larvae within.
 Additionally, you can inspect the remains of dead larvae in your hive.
 Larvae that become a brown, semi-liquid substance or a dark, brittle scale on the inside of their cell died because of American foulbrood.
 Beehives infected with the disease will also have a foul, sulfurous odor due to the presence of decomposing larvae.

 How American Foulbrood Affects Honey Bees

-Whether you’re looking for American foulbrood test kits, more information on other honey bee diseases, or package bees for sale to start a new colony, Mann Lake is here for you.
+Whether you’re looking for American foulbrood treatment supplies, more information on other honey bee diseases, or live package bees for sale to start a new colony, Mann Lake is here for you.
 Find the supplies and resources you need to keep your honey bees safe and make the most of your beekeeping career.